 Airbnb Exploring Long-Term Rental Market

-Rental home service Airbnb allows people to visit cities for short-term stays while living like locals and the company is now investigating the possibility of offering long-term rentals.
+Rental home service Airbnb allows people to visit cities for short-term stays while living like locals.
+The company is now investigating the possibility of offering long-term rentals.
 Airbnb hired consultancy McKinsey and Co in March to determine the feasibility of joining this market.

 Short-term and long-term apartment rentals have already popped up in New York City and Arlington, Virginia by WeLive, a partnership between Vornado Realty Trust and office development company WeWork.